ABOUT US

 The Deputy Sheriff’s Association of Bexar County (DSABC) owes its creation to the determination of BCSO deputies who knew they were stronger in solidarity with each other than on their own.
 Before the DSABC, too many fellow officers were getting fired every time a new Sheriff took the reins.
 Too many deputies had to work part time jobs to make ends meet.
 And too many officeholders misunderstood how public safety policies were put into practice.

-During festivities outside the office, when deputies could have frank discussions about working conditions, the idea of forming a union took hold.
 Deputies Garcia, Huizar, Santiago, and Deputy Henry Martinez, as the President, created the Deputy Sheriff’s Association of Bexar County.
 With this new structure, they were able to speak with a stronger voice and to give fallen officers the goodbyes they deserved.
 They could finally organize proper funeral ceremonies with their own honor guard, not borrowing the one from SAPD.

 But that was only the beginning, because, until the association got civil service recognition, all they could do to help improve deputies’ working conditions was plead and beg—not engage in collective bargaining.